Fair profit sharing ratios of Islamic investment contracts: PL sharing - mudarabah contract

 This ends the proof. \end{proof}

-We may see from Equation \eqref{Eq-fair-ratio} that in a fair {\em PL sharing - mudharabah} contract, the profit ratio $\gamma_1$ of the investor is at least of $50\%$, increased by a quantity that is a non-decreasing function of the investment risk $\rho(R_T,L)$.
-This implies in particular that in a fair {\em PL sharing - mudharabah} contract, the ratio of the manager increases with the expected profit of the investment (or decreases with the expected loss).
-Furthermore, the larger the expected profit, compared to the expected loss, the bigger will be the ratio of the worker.
-In the situation where the project is risky such that the expected profit of the investment is quite equal to the expected loss, $\gamma_1$ will be quite equal to $100\%$, meaning that the manager must accept to work without expecting a paycheck.
-This may happen for a short-term risky, but, (expected) long-term profitable project where the (renewable) {\em mudharabah} contract is structured among different periods for which the manager would accept a non short-term paycheck.
+From Equation (20), we can see that, in a fair profit-sharing {\em mudarabah} contract, the investor's profit ratio $\gamma_1$ is at least $50 \%$, increased by a quantity that is a non-decreasing function of the investment risk $\rho(R_T,L)$.
+This implies that, in such a contract, the manager's ratio increases with the expected profit (or decreases with the expected loss) of the investment.
+Furthermore, the greater the difference between the expected profit and loss, the greater the worker's ratio will be.
+If the project is so risky that the expected profit of the investment is almost equal to the expected loss, then $\gamma_1$ will be almost equal to $100\%$.
+This means that the manager must agree to work without pay (for example, during the short term of a high-risky {\em mudarabah} contract).

-Now, we may think of the situation where we want to determine the profit sharing ratios $\gamma_1$ and $\gamma_2$ such that the expected payoff at maturity for the owner of the capital is rather $c$ times (with $c>0$) the payoff of the worker.
-Denoting by
+Now, consider the situation in which we wish to determine the profit-sharing ratios $\gamma_1$ and $\gamma_2$ such that the expected payoff for the capital owner at maturity is $c$ times (with $ c > 0$) the payoff for the worker.
+Denote by